rsync-cloud/designslinger/README.md

-# designslinger.com   Open tfor Sale!!
+# designslinger.com   Open for Sale!!